jasonious/about_me/README.md

 ### so what does that mean?

-I love good conversation and have difficulties with small talk because it's not thought provoking, however I recognize the social importance of it as a gateway and "litmus test" to determine if deeper conversation should proceed.
+**Tell me the story** of why we are doing something and how it relates to someone and I'm far more likely to buy in.
+"Francine needs to deploy a new thing so that this thing works correctly, can you help out?" works far better than "hey, do this thing."

-I lean hard on Empathy and Connectedness in my professional and personal lives.
-This often makes it difficult for me to not help out people/teams when there are issues, even if they are out of my hands.
+**I lean hard on Empathy and Connectedness** in my professional and personal lives.
+This often makes it difficult for me to not help out people/teams when there are issues and do my best to guide people to solutions or at least resources that can help, even if I'm not able to solve it myself.

-Adaptability is more of weakness for me as negative patterns are easily over-looked and become "meh, that's how it is" unless acted upon asap. "out of sight out of mind" is very real for me.
-It also means that I'm not a terribly great future planner as I take things day by day; see also INFP.
+**Create tickets, or ask me to create them** so that I can bring tasks back to my attention.
+Adaptability means that I need to do _something_ with important information immediately, lest it falls off of my radar.

-Please don't surprise me at work with meetings if it can be avoided.
-Give me time and context to prepare.
+**Give me time and context to prepare for meetings.**  Doing so will allow me to continue focusing on other things instead of running through every possible conversation and reason for the meeting.

-Related, you might not get my best answers immediately as I run every conversation around in my head for an agonizingly long time.
+**Follow up with me later** because you might not get my best answers immediately as I run every conversation around in my head for an agonizingly long time.
+Giving me time to process will result in different, and usually better answers.

-I require feedback and inclusion.
-Feedback is more than "this is good, this is bad", it's a tool that we can use to build connection and trust.
+**I require feedback and inclusion.**  Feedback is more than "this is good/this is bad", it's a tool that we can use to build connection and trust.  "thanks for doing that", "we don't do things that way, try this way", etc.

 ## Personal things